Biographies

 Family Background

 Richard’s ancestors had aristocratic roots.
-His grandfather, the Right Honourable Sir George Arthur Harwin Branson (July 11, 1871 – April 23, 1951), was a judge of the High Court of Justice and a Privy Councillor.
+His grandfather, the Right Honourable Sir George Arthur Harwin Branson (July 11, 1871 – April 23, 1951), was a High Court of Justice judge and a Privy Councillor.
 Only Richard’s father could not support the family tradition.
-Due to some health reasons, he failed entrance exams at Eton College for several times.
+Due to health reasons, he failed entrance exams at Eton College several times.
 Thus, Edward Branson never entered the advocacy community.

 Edward James Branson

-In school, Edward James Branson (1918–2011) developed a passion for natural history and swimming, breaking most of the school’s records.
+Edward James Branson (1918–2011) developed a passion for natural history and swimming, breaking most of the school’s records in school.
 Edward Branson wanted to become an archeologist, and his father was not delighted with this idea, insisting that he take a career in Law.
-Edward would later recall a similar conversation with his son Richard, who Edward felt needed a qualification, and convinced him to qualify as a barrister.
-Edward felt terrible because he’d realized that he’d done the same discouraging thing as his father, and promptly told Richard to forget all about it.
+Edward would later recall a similar conversation with his son Richard, who Edward felt needed a qualification and convinced him to qualify as a barrister.
+Edward felt terrible because he realized he’d done the same discouraged thing as his father and promptly told Richard to forget everything.

-Edward Branson met his future wife Eve Branson at a drinks party in 1948, a couple of years since he returned to England after the war.
-Edward proposed to Eve while she was riding pillion on his motorcycle and the two got married in 1949.
+Edward Branson met his future wife, Eve Branson, at a drinks party in 1948, a couple of years after he returned to England after the war.
+Edward proposed to Eve while she was riding a pillion on his motorcycle, and the two got married in 1949.

 Eve Branson

-Eve Branson (née Flindt; born July 12, 1924) has always been a bright woman, who adored adventures.
-When she was young, she had always been dreaming of working in the aviation industry.
-However, the way to the sky for women was closed at that time.
+Eve Branson (née Flindt; born July 12, 1924) has always been a bright woman who adored adventures.
+She had always dreamed of working in the aviation industry when she was young.
+However, the way to the sky for women was closed then.
 Dressing as a man, she managed to become a pilot.
-A bit later she became a flight attendant on international routes.
-However, she did not speak foreign languages and did not have a medical education.
+A bit later, she became a flight attendant on international routes.
+However, she did not speak foreign languages or have a medical education.

-Her career promotion was paused after the marriage with Edward Branson.
-As Edward could not become an advocate, the family felt an urgent need of money.
-Eve had to work hard always thinking of new profitable businesses.
-She was selling wooden tissue boxes and wastepaper bins in national stores, was painting the packing boxes for sale, and at the same time was looking after her four children.
+Her career promotion was paused after her marriage to Edward Branson.
+Edward could not become an advocate, so the family felt an urgent need for money.
+Eve had to work hard, always thinking of new profitable businesses.
+She was selling wooden tissue boxes and wastepaper bins in national stores, painting the packing boxes for sale, and at the same time looking after her four children.
 Richard Branson has two younger sisters, Lindi and Vanessa, and his brother, Ted.

 Early Childhood

-Sir Richard Charles Nicholas Branson was born on July 18, 1950, in Surrey, England.
-The family did not have a steady income at the time as his father Edward had failed his bar exams and did not have a qualification to work.
-The three could often be seen riding a motorcycle with Richard in the sidecar and Eve riding pillion, reciting legal cases into Edward’s ear.
+Sir Richard Charles Nicholas Branson was born in Surrey, England, on July 18, 1950.
+The family did not have a steady income then, as his father, Edward, had failed his bar exams and was not qualified to work.
+The three could often be seen riding a motorcycle with Richard in the sidecar and Eve riding a pillion, reciting legal cases into Edward’s ear.

-An enormous merit in Richard’s formation as a person belongs to his mother, Eve Branson.
-Evette felt that something was going wrong since Richard’s birth: from the early years his motor coordination was strongly impaired, and it was often impossible actually to understand what he was saying – sometimes the letters and numbers were meaningless for him.
+Enormous merit in Richard’s formation as a person belongs to his mother, Eve Branson.
+Evette felt that something was going wrong since Richard’s birth: from the early years, his motor coordination was strongly impaired, and it was often impossible to understand what he was saying – sometimes, the letters and numbers were meaningless for him.
 Later, doctors diagnosed Richard Branson with myopia and dyslexia.
-Usually, people who suffer from dyslexia cannot learn to read and write during all their life, but Evette did not give up and prudently cared about Richard’s adoption to the real life.
+Usually, people who have dyslexia cannot learn to read and write for all their lives, but Evette did not give up and prudently cared about Richard’s adoption to real life.

-Eve periodically arranged challenges for Richard: he had to go I know not whither and fetch I know not what.
+Eve periodically arranged challenges for Richard: he had to go, I know not whither, and fetch I do not know what.
 Usually, he succeeded.
-When Branson was only four years old, she dropped him off the car a few miles away from home and told him to look for his dad across the fields.
-A little boy found him in the same evening.
+When Branson was only four years old, she dropped him off in the car a few miles from home and told him to look for his dad across the fields.
+A little boy found him on the same evening.

 I've been very lucky.
 I come from a very close family. – Richard Branson Click To Tweet

-When Richard was eleven, she woke him up an early January morning, gave him a bicycle, put an apple and a few sandwiches in a bag and sent him to relatives who lived in a town fifty miles away from Richard’s home.
+When Richard was eleven, she woke him up early in January, gave him a bicycle, put an apple and a few sandwiches in a bag, and sent him to relatives who lived fifty miles away from Richard’s home.
 Richard had to get some water by himself along the way.
-He came back proud and tired; he was very pleased about that and Eve immediately sent him on an errand.
+He returned proud, tired, and delighted, and Eve immediately sent him on an errand.

-They never had a TV set nor listened to the radio, but Branson recalled his childhood fun and happy.
+They never had a TV set nor listened to the radio, but Branson recalled his childhood as fun and happy.
 His parents loved each other and treated Ricky and his two sisters as equals.
-Eve Branson was sure that one day her son would become prime minister, and was doing everything for that he would not blunder when it is time to ascend to the top.
-She had no doubt that her son was up for everything.
+Eve Branson was sure that one day her son would become prime minister and was doing everything so that he would not blunder when it was time to ascend to the top.
+She did not doubt that her son was up for everything.

 In his early childhood, Richard Branson met Nik Powell, who became his best friend for life.
-Their friendship was inseparable, and it had elements of competition as they enjoyed making challenges for each other.
+Their friendship was inseparable and had elements of competition as they enjoyed making challenges for each other.
 When they were eight, they were separated.
 Richard was sent to Scaitcliffe School, a boarding preparatory school in Berkshire.
-Later, Nik Powell would become one of the early pioneers of Virgin Group.
-For Richard Branson, who suffered from dyslexia, education turned into torture.
-He was unable to read, write or spell well and was often beaten for poor behavior.
+Later, Nik Powell would become one of the early pioneers of the Virgin Group.
+For Richard Branson, who had dyslexia, education turned into torture.
+He could not read, write, or spell well and was often beaten for poor behavior.

 Elementary and Middle School

-Richard’s father went to boarding school and his father before him, so it was a traditional practice for the family.
+Richard’s father went to boarding school, and his father before him, so it was a traditional practice for the family.
 Richard hated it because he always got into trouble and struggled in class.
-Aged 8, he still could not read and could not make out the letters and numbers on the blackboard.
+Aged 8, he still could not read or make out the letters and numbers on the blackboard.
 Richard had dyslexia.
-Back then, no one knew or cared about it which meant that the rest of the class and the teachers just thought he was lazy.
+Back then, no one knew or cared about it, which meant that the rest of the class and the teachers just thought he was lazy.

-To contrast his poor academic performance, Richard proved to be remarkably good at sports.
+In contrast to his poor academic performance, Richard was remarkably good at sports.
 He notes that if you were good at sports at an English school, you were the hero, and the schoolmasters didn’t care if you failed all of your exams.
 Richard became the captain of the football, rugby, and cricket teams.
-He won every race and unintentionally set a new record for the long jump after deciding just to give it a try.
+After trying it, he won every race and unintentionally set a new record for the long jump.
 The fun lasted until the first injury that Richard received playing football.
-The doctor told him that he could not play sports for a very long time, and he was back in the classroom hitting rock bottom and being the worst on every subject.
+The doctor told him he could not play sports for a long time, and he was back in the classroom, hitting rock bottom and being the worst in every subject.

-Richard went to another school on the Sussex coast called Cliff View House where he was to prepare for the Common Entrance exam.
+Richard went to another school on the Sussex coast called Cliff View House, where he was to prepare for the Common Entrance exam.
 This school had no sports.
 It was the place where you would get beat for not remembering a math formula.
 Dyslexia was no longer an excuse, as they got beat for nearly anything.
 Dirty shoes?
 Beat.
 Are you walking a little faster than you should be?
 Beat.
-Not making your beds properly?
+Were you not making your beds properly?
 Talking when you should be quiet?
 Beat, beat, beat.

-Perhaps the only pleasant memory from that school was the headmaster’s lovely daughter Charlotte.
-She liked Richard, and the two had a routine of nightly visits until Richard got busted by one of his teachers.
+Perhaps the only pleasant memory from that school was the headmaster’s lovely daughter, Charlotte.
+She liked Richard, and the two had nightly visits until Richard was busted by one of his teachers.
 The headmaster summoned him to his study and asked what he was doing at his house.
-Richard replied with: “I was on my way back from your daughter’s room, sir.”
+Richard replied: “I was on my way back from your daughter’s room, sir.”
 The headmaster then expelled him from school.

 That very evening, to escape the anger of his parents, Richard wrote a pretend suicide note.
-He put it in an envelope and gave it to a boy, instructing him not to open it until the next day, knowing that he definitely would.
-As he slowly made his way through the school grounds towards the cliffs, he saw a crowd of teachers and students running after him.
-They dragged him back from the cliff and annulled the expulsion.
+He put it in an envelope and gave it to a boy, instructing him not to open it until the next day, knowing he definitely would.
+As he slowly walked through the school grounds towards the cliffs, he saw a crowd of teachers and students running after him.
+They dragged him back from the precipice and annulled the expulsion.
 Richard’s parents were surprisingly calm about the case.
-His dad was even impressed that Charlotte, the headmaster’s daughter, was very pretty.
+His dad was even impressed that Charlotte, the headmaster’s daughter, was beautiful.

 High School

 After Cliff View House beat Richard into shape, he moved to Stowe School in 1963.
-It was a big public school in Buckinghamshire with over 800 boys.
+It was a significant public school in Buckinghamshire with over 800 boys.
 Richard’s struggle with the academic system continued at Stowe School.
-His knee injury would not allow him to sprint and participate in sports, and he was just a bad in class as he was at the previous schools.
-The library was his sanctuary, where he spent his afternoons writing a novel about a hopeless schoolboy expertly seduced by a young and lascivious school matron.
+His knee injury would not allow him to sprint and participate in sports, and he was just as bad in class as in previous schools.
+The library was his sanctuary, where he spent his afternoons writing a novel about a hopeless schoolboy expertly seduced by a young and passionate school matron.

 The other frequenter at the library was the sophisticated and widely read Jonathan Holland-Gems.
 Jonathan helped Richard develop a passion for journalism and newspapers.
 Richard thought that he even might like to become a journalist.
 Soon, he took part in a school essay competition and won.